Alarmed Tory MPs turn on PM after he mocks calls to change style

 Mr Johnson refused to accept the Partygate scandal lay behind the defeats and said: “As a leader, you have to try to distinguish between criticism that really matters and the criticism that doesn’t.”

-Alarmed Tory MPs told The Independent that the comments had underlined the reasons why voters had turned their back on the party in Tiverton and in Wakefield last week.
+Alarmed Tory MPs told The Independent that the comments had underlined the reasons why voters had turned their back on the party in Tiverton & Honiton and in Wakefield last week.

-Alicia Kearns, a member of the 2019 intake, said: “It would be a mistake to dismiss the byelection results, and a greater one to seek to blame MPs who were forced to act in order to uphold our conservative values of integrity and rule of law.
+Alicia Kearns, a member of the 2019 general election intake, said: “It would be a mistake to dismiss the by-election results, and a greater one to seek to blame MPs who were forced to act in order to uphold our conservative values of integrity and rule of law.

 “Voters sent a clear message, that their sacrifices were treated with contempt and that they will not vote Conservative while that remains the case.”